Our people and projects

 Read about an Edmonton-based company that owns 3 manufacturing plants in China.
 They have been making personal protective equipment for use in Canada and around the world.

-Hawktree Solutions providing the goggles, masks and hand sanitizer
+Hawktree Solutions providing the federal government with goggles, masks and hand sanitizer

 Read the story behind a business we contracted to supply goggles and masks and Quebec-made hand sanitizer.